Cardrona Folk Festival 2013

-Begun over 25 years ago, this has become one of the most popular events at Cardrona and the idea has spread to most other festivals around the country.
+Begun over 25 years ago, this has become one of the most popular events at Cardrona and the idea of bush poetry session has now spread to most other festivals around the country.
 Each year it is getting longer and better with most of it consisting of hilarious and original material.
-Last year it was more prominent than ever, with Les Barker making it a non-stop laughing weekend.
-There is even a strong possibility of a mystery guest for this year’s event.
+There is usually always another chapter to Steve Barkman’s ongoing saga of the Cardrona festival!

 SHANTIES BY THE WAY:

-This theme “cocktail” hour appeared at Cardrona about three years ago and was very popular – so with a goldrush theme, we felt it was time to hold it again.
+This theme “cocktail” hour was so popular at our Goldrush festival last year that the invitation is out there for anyone who feels like setting up a “shanty” again.
 It happens after the last of the Saturday afternoon concerts, and is up to everyone who feels like participating.
 Turn your tent or marquee into a grog shop or shanty and we’ll all do the rounds singing songs and sampling your wares on the way.
 Home brew most welcome!
 Even Gin & Raspberry!

 As always there will be several blackboard concerts, so that all singers and musicians - and children - can let us hear what they can do.
-By popular request we will again have our unaccompanied harmony session in the wee church on Sunday morning, with contributions welcome from anyone who has a good chorus song we can join in with.
+Our unaccompanied harmony session in the wee church on Sunday morning is always very popular, with contributions welcome from anyone who has a good chorus song we can join in with.
+With Les Sullivan as our guest we should have some interesting new songs to learn this year.
 There is always plenty of space and time for jamming sessions.
 Remember to bring earplugs if you don’t want to hear music in the small hours – after all, this is a folk music festival, and there is always time for Just One More Chorus.